-The movement for LGBT rights in the United States dates at least as far back as the 1920s, when the first documented gay rights organization was founded.
-Since then, various groups have advocated for LGBT rights and the movement accelerated in the wake of the Stonewall Riots of 1969.
+The movement for LGBTQ rights in the United States dates at least as far back as the 1920s, when the first documented gay rights organization was founded.
+Since then, various groups have advocated for LGBTQ rights and the movement accelerated in the wake of the Stonewall Riots of 1969.
 Below is a list of surprising facts about Stonewall and the struggles and milestones of the gay rights movement.

 1. The first documented U.S. gay rights organization was founded in Chicago in 1924.

 Henry Gerber, a German immigrant, founded the Society for Human Rights, the first documented gay rights organization in the United States.
 During his U.S. Army service in World War I, Gerber was inspired to create his organization by the Scientific-Humanitarian Committee, a “homosexual emancipation” group in Germany.

 Gerber’s small group published a few issues of its newsletter “Friendship and Freedom,” the country’s first gay-interest newsletter.
 Police raids forced the group to disband in 1925.
 But 90 years later, the U.S. government designated Gerber’s Chicago house a National Historic Landmark.

 READ MORE: A History of the U.S. Gay Rights Movement

 2. The pink triangle was co-opted from the Nazis and reclaimed as a badge of pride.